There’s a fundamental need for trust in every organization. By building trust within your organization’s teams, you can:

 One way to build this trust is by having people work toward a common goal or mission.
 One way I’ve found to build trust and teamwork within an organization is to put people on a mission.

 Create a project and have people work together.
-Give them a common goal that requires them to tap into each other to be successful.
+Give them a common goal that requires them to tap into one another’s knowledge and skill sets to be successful.
 Give them something they can be passionate about and drive forward together to accomplish or reach.

 In these situations, it’s my experience that people tend to get along.
 They tend to learn to trust each other.
 They tend to develop rapport and relationship.